pnmjil/Cloudspinx/download-managers.md

 #### Installation and Usage

-The latest releases for download are available on the [Github Releases]([Releases · transmission-remote-gui/transgui · GitHub](https://github.com/transmission-remote-gui/transgui/releases)) page for various distributions.
+The latest Transgui releases for download are available on the [Github Releases](GitHub](https://github.com/transmission-remote-gui/transgui/releases)) page for various distributions.
 These packages are for building the application from source code.
 Precompiled program binaries for i386 and x86_64 Linux architectures exist in package managers for these Linux architectures.
 For this documentation we will use this method.

 ##### Step 1 : Install Transgui on Ubuntu Desktop